0bsnetwork/Documentation/0bsnetwork-user-guides/node-instalation/installing-the-zbs-node-and-prerequisites.md

 16. Now click on ‘utils’, then on ‘/utils/hash/secure’

-In the white box, type NewApiKey and press ‘Try it out’ on the bottom to get your secure API hash.
+In the white box, type a new API key for your node.
+Be careful, this is similar to a password and should be unique and confidential!
+For this example, we're going to enter API key "NewApiKey".
+Press ‘Try it out’ on the bottom to get your secure API hash.

 ![](../../.gitbook/assets/swagger-2.png)